bonzaiferroni/bonzAI/README.md

   - SpawnGroup.ts
   - main.ts
   - loopHelper.ts
-2. Concrete classes that extend Operation and Mission that make up the **implementation** of game mechanics / creep behavior.
+2. Concrete classes that extend Operation and Mission and make up the **implementation** of game mechanics / creep behavior.
 Examples:
   - QuadOperation.ts (bootstrap missions for owned rooms)
   - MiningOpration.ts (bootstrap missions for remote harvesting)
   - PaverMission.ts (repair roads in any room)